thepirateraccoon/itu-devops-group-noname/CONTRIBUTING.md

 				/
 master	 	----------->		(newest stable changes)
 				/     /
-features	-------------->		(your work branch)
+feature		-------------->		(your work branch)
 ```

 ## Pull Request Process

-1. Pull request should be made for any change to public branches; `master`, `release` and any
+1. Pull requests should be made for any change to public branches; `master`, `release` and any
 feature based branch on which more people are working.

 2. Update the README.md and with details of changes to the interface, this includes new environment